The Magi – Astrologers

-This proves that God has children in every religion and that He is calling them out to search for the truth and find the right path “And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd” (John 10:16).
+It is somewhat ironic and amazing that some of the first people in the world to recognize the arrival of the King of Kings were Gentiles—not Jews.
+History reflects that irony of rejection in John 1:11 where it says of Jesus, “He came unto His own, and His own received Him not.”
+This proves that God has children in every religion, even among the heathen astrologers.
+The Lord is calling them out to search for the truth and find the right path.
+Jesus said, “And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd” (John 10:16).

 In His service,